Part 3: Guidance on completing the consent form template

 Sponsoring or collaborating organization(s)

-Potential participants should know who they are being asked by, and why.
+Potential subjects should know who they are being asked by, and why.

-In some studies, not all participants who consent can be included in a project because, for example, they are found not to meet the requirements for inclusion in the study.
-Prospective participants should be informed of such possibilities.
-More generally and where appropriate, participants should be informed that the researcher(s) can end their participation in the research project.
+In some studies, not all subjects who consent can be included in a project because, for example, they are found not to meet the requirements for inclusion in the study.
+Prospective subjects should be informed of such possibilities.
+More generally and where appropriate, subjects should be informed that the researcher(s) can end their participation in the research project.

-Potential participants must understand the risks of harm that they might incur through participation in the study.
+Potential subjects must understand the risks of harm that they might incur through participation in the study.

 The consent information should describe all foreseeable harms, including physical, emotional, and psychological harms and inconveniences (e.g., adverse reaction to a substance, loss of self-confidence after poor performance on a memory test, regret over the revelation of personal information to an interviewer, disruption of family routine, long waits, boredom, revelation of personal information).
 Anticipated harms or inconveniences to the research participant should be described as accurately as possible in easily comprehensible language.